 With Niyazi Taneri (Cambridge University) & Sameer Hasija (INSEAD).

-Published in Operations Research, Articles in Advance.
+Published in Operations Research, 2024, Volume 72, Issue 6.

 Family planning services play a central role in the sustainable development agenda by improving health and education while reducing poverty and gender inequality.
 Marie Stopes International (MSI) reaches underserved clients in rural areas with the help of mobile healthcare units (MHUs).
 This approach is gaining traction more generally to enable broad access to health services for marginalized rural populations, thus stepping closer to fulfilling SDG 3: Good Health and Well-Being.
 Our research addresses the complex challenge of allocating limited mobile healthcare unit resources to create the largest possible impact in the long-term, especially in light of intricate demand dynamics.